Beyond the Failures: Rethinking Foundation Models in Pathology: Empirical Evidence of Weaknesses

 $\circ$ color normalization and rescaling

 $\circ$ Slide preparation imperfections\\ ----- \emph{dust, bubbles, section thickness, etc.}

 $\circ$ Downstream digital processing \\---- \emph{gamma correction, color-space conversion}

 In this view, adversarial perturbations are not malicious but \textbf{diagnostic stress tests} that reveal how sensitive a model is to minor pixel-level changes that can—and do—occur in laboratory and acquisition workflows.
+Consistent with this perspective, recent studies \cite{henriksen2026enabling} show that histopathology foundation models are highly sensitive to non-biological variations such as scanner and preparation differences, which can dominate their representations and lead to inconsistent predictions.